C0deFreak/Saralica/README.md

-# ChessAi
+# ProgrammingWiki
- My try at making a simple website with an ai you can play with
+ My try at a database with all of the functions and options of many programming languages